Canadian Armed Forces: Since unification

 The current iteration of the Canadian Armed Forces dates from 1 February 1968, when the Royal Canadian Navy, Canadian Army, and Royal Canadian Air Force were merged into a unified structure and superseded by elemental commands, known as Air Command, Land Force, and Maritime Command.
 On 16 August 2011, the names for the three elemental commands were reverted to their historical predecessor, although the unified structure of the Canadian Armed Forces was maintained.

 Deployment of Land Forces during this period has included NATO efforts in Europe, peacekeeping operations within United Nations-sanctioned conflicts and combat missions.
 The Canadian Forces deployed in Afghanistan until 2011, under the NATO-led United Nations International Security Assistance Force (ISAF), at the request of the Government of Afghanistan.

 The Forces have also deployed domestically to provide aid during emergencies and natural disasters.
 Over 8,500 military personnel were sent to Manitoba after the 1997 Red River flood to help with evacuation, building dikes, and other flood-fighting efforts.
 The operation was considered a "public relations bonanza" for the military.
-The Forces were also deployed after the North American ice storm of 1998, with relief efforts beginning on January 8, after the provinces of New Brunswick, Ontario, and Quebec requested aid.
+The Forces were also deployed after the North American ice storm of 1998, with relief efforts beginning on 8 January, after the provinces of New Brunswick, Ontario, and Quebec requested aid.
 Over 16,000 troops were deployed, making it the largest deployment of troops ever to serve on Canadian soil in response to a natural disaster, and the largest operational deployment of Canadian military personnel since the Korean War.
-The Forces were also deployed to British Columbia from August 3 to September 16, 2003, as a part of Operation Peregrine.
+The Forces were also deployed to British Columbia from 3 August to 16 September 2003, as a part of Operation Peregrine.
 The operation was conducted after the province was overwhelmed by 800 separate forest fires, and the provincial government requested federal aid.
 Over 2,200 soldiers were mobilized, and at its height, more than 2,600 military personnel participated in the 45-day operation.